How To Choose Your Diamond

 So you’ve decided to ask that special person the “I do” question and have no idea where to begin?
 Do not worry!
-I am here to help you choose the perfect stone for you.
+We are here to help you choose the perfect stone.

-When the decision is made, I am ready to finalize the design and begin to manufacture your masterpiece!
+When the decision is made, we are ready to finalise the design and begin to manufacture your dream ring!

 The Cut